Joseph Smith Quotes on Book of Mormon Geography

 In 1856 Heber C. Kimball gave a talk in which he gave suggested first or possibly second hand information about a vision that “Joseph [Smith] and others had” concerning the Hill Cumorah in New York.
 This vision gave information to them about a cave in which was stored “all the sacred engravings” or as was seen in this vision, “more records than ten men could carry”.

-…the vision that Joseph [Smith] and others had, when into a cave in the hill Cumorah, and saw more records than ten men could carry….
+“…the vision that Joseph [Smith] and others had, when into a cave in the hill Cumorah, and saw more records than ten men could carry….
 There were books piled up on tables, book upon book. …they are events that I heard Joseph speak of, time and time again.

 (Heber C Kimball.
 Journal of Discourses Vol.4, Page 105)

 This experience is shared by at least 9 different individuals, who heard about, mostly second hand.
-Although all the quotes are of a late date they at least seem to corroborate the general experience even though they very on important details such as 1. who was there, 2, whether the experience was objective or a subjective visionary experience, and 3, what exactly was in the cave.
+Although all the quotes are of a late date they at least seem to corroborate the general experience even though they vary on important details such as 1. who was there, 2, whether the experience was objective or a subjective visionary experience, and 3, what exactly was in the cave.
 For all 9 or 10 accounts see Cumorah’s Cave by Cameron j.
 Packer or this article on supportingevidences.net

 In this article we offer two more quotes because one tells who might have been there, and the other is a first hand source by one of those individuals.
 The first by William Horne Dame, 1819-1884, was written in his Diary dated, 14 January 1855.